Thread Compounds by Topco Sealants and Lubricants

 - If fluid is present in the box it should be removed before applying thread lube.

-- Never use two different compounds on the same connection as the makeup torque will be effected.
+- Never use two different compounds on the same connection as the makeup torque will be affected.

 - Clean compound should be applied using a “dope brush” that does not have contaminants on it.
 This includes dirt and grit, another type of compound, or a residual solvent.